webfolder/siqueira.tech/_posts/others/2018-09-11-use-qemu-to-play-with-linux.md

 ## Installing an Distro

-Next, download the Linux Distribution that you want to use in the QEMU VM (I always recommend Debian or ArchLinux).
+Next, download the Linux Distribution that you want to use (I always recommend Debian or ArchLinux).
 With your QEMU image and your distro ISO, proceed with the command below (remember to adapt it):

 ```bash
 qemu-system-x86_64 -cdrom ~/PATH/TO/YOUR_DISTRO_ISO.iso -boot order=d -drive \